emilianvrd/Maneuvers/# Fighting moves.md

 1 action\
 You pour down divine radience into a weapon you are holding.
 Make a Melee Strike.
 On a hit, you can change the damage into radiant damage.
 If you do so, you gain a +2 circumstance bonus to the damage.

+### Ray of Frost
+Cold, Spell\
+1 action\
+You send a freezing ray against a foe.
+A creature within 24m of you must succed on a Constitution Saving Throw or take 1d4 + your spellcasting ability cold damage and take a -2m status bonus to its speeds.

 ### Vicious Mockery
 Mental, Spell\
 1 action\
 You unleash a string of insults laced with subtle enchantments at a creature you can see within 20m of you.
-If the target can hear you (though it need not understand you), it must succeed on a Wisdom saving throw or take psychic damage equal to your spellcasting ability and have disadvantage on the next attack roll it makes before the end of its next turn.
+If the target can hear you (though it need not understand you), it must succeed on a Wisdom saving throw or take psychic damage equal to your spellcasting ability and take a -2 penalty on the next attack roll it makes before the end of its next turn.

 ### Warmaster's command
 1 action\